The Charlatans (1995 album): Reception

 The Charlatans was met with generally favourable reviews from music critics.
-Erlewine saw it as the Charlatan's "most ambitious, focused, and successful album", thought it "relies too heavily on trippy dance instrumentals" at times.
+Erlewine saw it as The Charlatans' "most ambitious, focused, and successful album", though it "relies too heavily on trippy dance instrumentals" at times.
 David N. Meyer of Entertainment Weekly said it was "energetic, sincere, and a bit thin-voiced [...] the Black Crowes with hipper references".
-NME writer Keith Cameron said the album "feels unequivocally like a statement of intent", adding that with the various influences, the band were capable of "absorbing the sensibility wholesale, while leaving the incriminating specifics alone".
+NME writer Keith Cameron said the album "feels unequivocally like a statement of intent", adding that with the various influences, the band was capable of "absorbing the sensibility wholesale, while leaving the incriminating specifics alone".

 Wills felt that the band were "really living up to their potential of that earlier Manchester melting pot, truly and thrillingly exploring the possibilities" of their sound.
 Robb said it was "overflowing" with confidence, being the release where they "dropped all the disguises and came out as themselves, setting the blueprint for their own totally individual sound".
-Author Susan Wilson in her book The Charlatans – Northwich Country Boys (1997) said the album "would completely revive their career, putting them back on the map as one of Britain's best bands of the decade".
-Carpenter said the album "remained a fan favorite, a disc you could always come back to to remind you why this band is here to stay".
+Author Susan Wilson, in her book The Charlatans – Northwich Country Boys (1997), said the album "would completely revive their career, putting them back on the map as one of Britain's best bands of the decade".
+Carpenter said the album "remained a fan favorite, a disc you could always come back to to remind you why this band is here to stay."
+Author Dave Thompson, in his book Alternative Rock (2000), wrote that the album "continues precisely where Hips left off, only now the group's self-confidence comes into play as well."

-The Charlatans topped the album charts in both Scotland and the UK, and peaked at number 28 in Sweden.
-It appeared at number 87 on the UK's year-end album chart, and was later certified gold there by the British Phonographic Industry.
+The Charlatans topped the album charts in both Scotland and the UK and peaked at number 28 in Sweden.
+It appeared at number 87 on the UK's year-end album chart and was later certified gold there by the British Phonographic Industry.
 "Crashin' In" charted at number 26 in Scotland and number 31 in the UK.
 "Just Lookin"/"Bullet Comes" charted at number 18 in Scotland and number 32 in the UK.
 "Just When You're Thinkin' Things Over" charted at number five in Scotland; it became their highest-charting single in the UK since "Then" in 1990, peaking at number 12.
-Wills theorised that the song would had performed better if it had not been released the same week as the chart battle between Blur and Oasis.
+Wills theorised that the song would have performed better if it had not been released the same week as the chart battle between Blur and Oasis.
 Select ranked the album at number 17 on its list of the year's best releases.

 Track listing

-All songs written by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins and Rob Collins.
+All songs written by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins, and Rob Collins.